-Sections 2306.111 and 2306.1115 of the Texas Government Code require that TDHCA use a Regional Allocation Formula ("RAF") for the HOME Investment Partnerships ("HOME") Program, Housing Trust Fund ("HTF") Program and Housing Tax Credit ("HTC") Program.
-The RAF presented below analyzes housing need and availability in the State's urban and rural areas and allocates funding accordingly.
+Sections 2306.111 and 2306.1115 of the Texas Government Code require that the Texas Department of Housing and Community Affairs ("TDHCA") use a RAF for the HOME, Housing Trust Fund ("HTF") Program and HTC Program.
+The Draft RAF presented below analyzes housing need and availability in the State's urban and rural areas and allocates funding for multifamily activities accordingly.

-Texas Government Code §2306.1115 states:
+Section 2306.1115 of the Texas Government Code states:

-(a) To allocate housing funds underSection 2306.111(d), thedepartment shall develop a formula that:
+(a) To allocate housing funds under Section 2306.111(d), the department shall develop a formula that:

-(1) includes as a factor the need for housing assistance and the availability of housing resources in an urban area or rural area;

-(2) provides for allocations that are consistent with applicable federal and state requirements and limitations; and

-(3) includes other factors determined by the department to be relevant to the equitable distribution of housing funds under Section 2306.111(d).

-(b) The department shall use information contained in its annual state low income housing plan and other appropriate data to develop the formula under this section.
+- (1) includes as a factor the need for housing assistance and the availability of housing resources in an urban area or rural area; - (2) provides for allocations that are consistent with applicable federal and state requirements and limitations; and - (3) includes other factors determined by the department to be relevant to the equitable distribution of housing funds under Section 2306.111(d). - (b) The department shall use information contained in its annual state low income housing plan and other appropriate data to develop the formula under this section.